Madagascar: Urbanization and Rural Development

-The program has three different homestays: in Tana, the country’s capital; in Mahajanga, a medium-sized port town; and in a rural village in the Vakinankaratra region.
+The program has three different homestays: in Tana, the country’s capital; in Mahajanga, a medium-sized port town; and in a rural village in the vicinity of Betafo in the Vakinankaratra region.

 Our homestay families also serve as important program partners; these contacts increase students’ access to experiences and opportunities within each community.

 The program's first and longest homestay is in Tana, the capital city and program base.
-Host families range from lower middle– to upper middle–class families, and they could be newly established households to multi-generation families.
+Host families range from lower middle-class to upper-income households and from newly established to multi-generation families.
 Students have the opportunity to speak French on a regular basis with their Tana host families and are also encouraged to practice their Malagasy.

 Students live with a Tana host family for the duration of their stay in the capital.

-Students live for two weeks with families in the port town of Mahajanga, located on the country's northwestern coast.
+Students live for two weeks with families in the port town of Mahajanga, on the country's northwestern coast.
 Living conditions in Mahajanga are normally more modest when compared with standards in Tana.
-Because of the hot climate, schools, offices, and most businesses often take a lengthy break during the middle of the day.
-Unlike people in the highlands, people in Mahajanga tend to be much more active during the cooler evening hours.
+Due to the hot climate, schools, offices, and most businesses often take a lengthy break during the middle of the day.
+Unlike people in the highlands, those of Mahajanga tend to be much more active during the cooler evening hours.
 Students have the opportunity to speak French on a regular basis and also are encouraged to practice their Malagasy.

-Students have a village stay lasting five nights in rural areas in the vicinity of the market town of Betafo, located in the Vakinankaratra region.
+Students have a rural homestay lasting six nights near the market town of Betafo, located in the Vakinankaratra region.
 Antsirabe, the regional capital, serves as the program base for this portion of the program.
-As minimal French is spoken in the area, the village stay is an excellent opportunity for students to practice their Malagasy language skills.
+As minimal French is spoken in the area, the rural stay is an excellent opportunity for students to practice their Malagasy language skills.

-The village stay is an indispensable experience that provides students with an opportunity to learn about rural life from Malagasy villagers.
+This homestay offers students an indispensable opportunity to learn about everyday life within a rural Malagasy community.
 Conditions in the rural homestay are very basic; homes do not have running water, electricity, or telephones.
 Many students find it to be one of the most challenging and rewarding portions of the semester.